 In models with low SFE, stars form gradually, distributing SN II ejecta over a much longer timescale.
-In this regime, enrichment proceeds smoothly, and each timestep samples only a modest change in the $\alpha$-element mass fraction.
-The same coarse timestep adequately resolves the evolution, producing numerically stable and physically continuous abundance tracks without spurious looping or overshooting.
+In this regime, enrichment proceeds smoothly, and each time step samples only a modest change in the $\alpha$-element mass fraction.
+The same coarse time step adequately resolves the evolution, producing numerically stable and physically continuous abundance tracks without spurious looping or overshooting.

 Conversely, for models with high SFE, gas is rapidly converted into stars within the first $\sim$30 Myr.
-This rapid burst produces an intense but short-lived injection of $\alpha$-elements from core-collapse supernovae (SN II).
-When the numerical timestep is coarse (e.g., $\Delta t \approx 30.0$ Myr), it fails to resolve this sharp enrichment event, capturing only the averaged rise and fall of the $\alpha$-element yield.
-The resulting integration error manifests as abrupt discontinuities and non-physical oscillations in the chemical-evolution tracks.
+This rapid burst produces an intense but short-lived injection of $\alpha$-elements from core-collapse SNe (SNe~II).
+When the numerical time step is coarse (e.g., $\Delta t \approx 30.0$ Myr), it fails to resolve this sharp enrichment event, capturing only the averaged rise and fall of the $\alpha$-element yield.
+The resulting integration error manifests as abrupt discontinuities and nonphysical oscillations in the chemical evolution tracks.

-To ensure that the model correctly resolves both the quiescent and bursty phases of enrichment, we implement a dynamic timestep allocation scheme.
+To ensure that the model correctly resolves both the quiescent and bursty phases of enrichment, we implement a dynamic time-step allocation scheme.
 The total number of integration steps, $N_{\mathrm{tot}}$, is fixed for computational consistency across all runs, but the temporal distribution of these steps is adaptive.
-Sixty percent of the timestep budget is assigned to regions surrounding the two gas-infall episodes, where enrichment evolves most rapidly.
-The remaining forty percent are distributed across the intervening and late-time epochs, capturing the slow evolution dominated by Type~Ia supernovae and AGB yields.
+60\% of the time-step budget is assigned to regions surrounding the two gas infall episodes, where enrichment evolves most rapidly.
+The remaining 40\% is distributed across the intervening and late-time epochs, capturing the slow evolution dominated by SN~Ia and AGB yields.

 Each high-resolution window extends $\sim3\tau_i$ (where $\tau_i$ is the infall timescale) beyond the onset time $t_i$ of each infall episode, corresponding to $\sim95\%$ of the exponential accretion.
 This ensures that the model resolves the steep rise and decay of gas inflow and star formation during both the early ($t_1, \tau_1$) and secondary ($t_2, \tau_2$) enrichment phases.
-The dynamic grid is constructed at runtime from the input parameters so that timestep refinement automatically tracks any changes to $t_i$ or $\tau_i$ during parameter optimization.
+The dynamic grid is constructed at runtime from the input parameters so that time-step refinement automatically tracks any changes to $t_i$ or $\tau_i$ during parameter optimization.